jordipainan/webwallet-challenge/README.md

 ## Bootstraping the development

-1. [ ] Using the vocdoni.app UI codebase and dvote-js, create a Vochain account within the flow of creating an organization/entity.
+1. [ ] Using the vocdoni.app UI codebase and dvote-js, create a Vochain account.
-2. [ ] In the entity's public page, retrieve the information of the Account: nonce, balance, delegates, infoURI.
+2. [ ] Retrieve the information of the Account: nonce, balance, delegates, infoURI.
-3. [ ] In the update entity page, update the description of the entity and update the account infoURI on the vochain via SetAccountInfo transaction.
+3. [ ] Update the account infoURI on the vochain via SetAccountInfo transaction.

 ### Features (Vochain)